Multi-Embodiment Robotic Retargeting via Guided Diffusion Model: Guided Diffusion for Multi-embodiments Retargeting

-\paragraph{Graph-based skeleton representation} In addition to the semantic content of the motion itself, the data also includes information about the embodiment executing this motion.
 We propose to utilize the directed acyclic graph (DAG) $g\in \mathcal{G}=\{ \phi_v, \phi_e,\psi\}$ to represent the skeleton structure of the robot, which can be viewed as a specific way of interpreting the kinematic tree of the robot.
-The edge attribute $\phi_e$ and node attribute $\phi_v$ represent the robot’s configuration at the initial pose, with zero joint rotations.
-The node attribute $\phi_v\in R^{3}$ is a 3D unit vector representing the joint rotation axis, and the edge attribute $\phi_e\in R^{3}$ is a 3D vector pointing from parent joint to child joint whose norm represents the link length.
+The edge attribute $\phi_e$ and node attribute $\phi_v$ represent the robot's configuration at the initial pose, with zero joint rotations.
+In detail, the node attribute $\phi_v\in R^{3}$ is a 3D unit vector representing the joint rotation axis, and the edge attribute $\phi_e\in R^{3}$ is a 3D vector pointing from parent joint to child joint whose norm represents the link length.
 The connectivity of the graph is represented by an adjacency matrix $\psi\in \N^{J\times J}$, where the integral elements $\{0,1,2,3\}$ indicate four types of relationships between the joints indexed by the rows and columns: \textit{no relation}, \textit{self}, \textit{parent}, and \textit{child}.
-This carefully designed representation allows the network to capture the precise graph structure, enabling it to generate motion for desired skeletons effectively.

-\paragraph{Correspondence representation} To specify the joint correspondence between two embodiments, we select different key joints of each embodiment with consistent semantics, where each embodiment in the pair may have a different number of key joints.
-We construct a joint map $\eta \in \R^{J \times J}$ representing the joint correspondence for the two embodiments, where the element $\eta_{ij} = 1$ clarifies that the i-th joint of the first embodiment corresponds to the j-th joint of the second embodiment.
+This carefully designed representation allows the network to capture the precise graph structure, enabling it to generate motions for desired skeletons effectively.
+In addition, to accurately extract the information of the reference motion, we specify the joint correspondence between two embodiments by constructing a joint map $\eta \in \R^{J \times J}$, where the element $\eta_{ij} = 1$ clarifies that the i-th joint of the first embodiment corresponds to the j-th joint of the second embodiment.
+In this work, $\eta$ is manually specified from semantic key joints.